Welcome back! You can log into your account here.

 Personal information covers any information which relates to you as an identifiable person.
 Below are examples of the type of data that this may include:

-Direct interactions with us in person, by post, phone, email, social media channels or otherwise.
-You may give us your Identity, Contact and Financial Information.
+(a) Direct interactions with us in person, by post, phone, email or otherwise.
+For example you might give us your Identity, Contact and Financial Information in this way.

-Automated technologies or interactions with our website, by using the web enquiry form.
-You may give us Identity, Contact and Financial Information.
+(b) Automated technologies or interactions with our website, by using the web enquiry form [or the shopping cart on this website].
+For example you might give us your Identity, Contact and Financial Information in this way.

 Use of your information